kourouklides/artificial_neural_networks/README.md

 * Clone the repository using [GitHub Desktop](https://desktop.github.com/) or using the [command line (terminal)](https://help.github.com/articles/cloning-a-repository/)
 * Download the respository as a ZIP file

-You can choose the one which you consider best for you.
+You can choose the one which best suits your needs.

 ## Setup and Installation
 The code should run on any machine (i.e. Windows, macOS, Linux) that supports Python 3.